lgestc/savr/README.md

 ## Motivation

 `savr` is a minimal lockscreen written with rust-lang.
 I took the inspiration from `slock`, but I wanted the ability to customize the `locked` message.
-In `slock` this comes with community patches, with `savr` is is built in.
+In `slock` this comes with community patches, with `savr` it is built in.
 It also uses `pam` for authentication as opposed to manual password hash lookup.

 ## Usage